 Organizations, repositories, websites, and other sources where you can find more information:

 - The Institute for Clinical and Economic Review (ICER).
 ICER contains resources and research related to cost effectiveness research.

 - The Tufts Medical Center Cost-Effectiveness Analysis (CEA) Registry.
 The CEA Registry is a comprehensive database of 5,655 cost-utility analyses on a wide variety of diseases and treatments.
-See What is the CEA Registry? for guidance.

 Challenges you may encounter while searching for information:

 Cost effectiveness research by nature is focused on a specific topic such as cardiology or vaccines.
 Studies may not be available for all topics.

 Articles, books, and other publications in translational science using the indicator: